 - Taxes on moving your money around

-Each of these may seem small on its own, but they add up fast.
+Each of these may seem small, but they add up fast.
 Not only that, but their impact over time due to compounding can be disastrous to your portfolio.

-One of the greatest strengths of simple investing is that it is extremely low-cost.
-You pick the investments yourself (don’t worry, we’ll get there), you trade quite rarely, and you only sell when you’re ready to cash out.
+One of the greatest strengths of simple investing is that it is incredibly low-cost.
+You pick the investments yourself (don’t worry, we’ll get there), rarely trade, and only sell when you’re ready to cash out.
 Very little movement means very few costs.

-One of the biggest fears that holds people back from investing is risk.
-From the outside, we see some people become billionaires trading stocks, while others go broke, lose their home, and everything else.
-How can we be sure we won’t be one of the latter?
+One of the biggest fears holding people back from investing is the fear of risk.
+From the outside, we see some people become billionaires trading stocks.
+In contrast, others go broke; they lose their homes and everything else.
+So how can we be sure we won’t be one of the latter?

 Both of those people were taking the wrong kinds of risks.
 Both were active investors who bet heavily on specific outcomes.
 Passive investors don’t get rich overnight.
 They never go bust, either.
-They rely on simple, steady growth that starts slow and explodes over time.
+Instead, they rely on simple, steady growth that starts slow and explodes over time.

-Simple investing sticks to the growth of overall markets, rather than single companies or products.
+Simple investing sticks to the growth of overall markets rather than single companies or products.
 A single company’s share value may hit the stratosphere or the sewers, and no one can reliably predict which.
-On the other hand, the overall stock market, despite short term ups and downs, always goes up over time.
+On the other hand, despite short-term ups and downs, the overall stock market always goes up over time.

 It Makes Sense